software-mansion/protostar/website/docs/tutorials/07-testing/README.md

 }
 ```

-### Custom python modules in hints
+### Importing Python modules in hints

-You might want to use some non-standard python code in your hint segments to i.e. verify a signature using an external library.
+Protostar allows using external Python code in hint blocks, for example to verify a signature using third party library.

-In order to do that, you should use `PYTHONPATH` env variable (https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH), and protostar will consume it to extend `sys.path` accordingly.
+The `PYTHONPATH` environment variable (https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) is fully supported, and Protostar will extend `sys.path` with this variable's value in executed Cairo code.
-This approach will make it possible to include some packages from your virtual environment (by adding `site_packages` to your `PYTHONPATH`).
+This approach can be used to include some packages from Python virtual environment (by adding `site_packages` to the `PYTHONPATH`).

-Another approach is leveraging that project's `cairo-path` is added to `sys.path`, so you can put your python code alongside your cairo files.
+The `cairo-path` is automatically to `sys.path` in executed hints.
+This includes project root, `src` and `lib` directories.
+Any Python module files stored there can be imported without any extra configuration.

 For example, having the standard project file structure: